manuphatak/python_hangman/README.rst

 Design
 ------

-There are 3 main components that run the game:  :py:class:`hangman.Hangman`,  :py:class:`hangman.Commander`, and :py:class:`hangman.Presenter`
+There are 3 main components that run the game:  :py:class:`hangman.model.Hangman`,  :py:class:`hangman.controller`, and :py:class:`hangman.view`

-The entirety of the game logic is contained in :py:class:`hangman.Hangman`.
+The entirety of the game logic is contained in :py:class:`hangman.model.Hangman`.
 You could technically play the game in the python console by instantiating the class, submitting guesses with `Hangman.guess(self, letter)` and printing the game state.

 For example: